- Parks and Recreation Home

 Lake Oswego Connection

-A local Lake Oswego Club with over thirty members has approached LO Parks & Recreation to add Pickleball lines to outdoor tennis courts.
+A local Lake Oswego Club with hundreds of members approached LO Parks & Recreation to add Pickleball lines to outdoor tennis courts.
 It was determined that George Rogers courts would be the best suited courts for Pickleball play.
 George Rogers Park, the oldest park in the LO system, is located close by the downtown area of Lake Oswego, accessible off Hwy 43, has adequate parking, rest rooms facilities are close by and there are many other park amenities to attract many interests.
 George Rogers Park is a busy year round park that is enjoyed by many residents and visitors alike.

 What is Pickleball?